BhumiGopani/demo-automation/README.md

 ## To see the results after CI is executed.

-- Navigate to Github Actions link:
+- Navigate to Github Actions link: `https://github.com/BhumiGopani/demo-automation/actions`
-- Click on artifacts to view any of the results
+- Click on artifacts to view any of the results of the executed workflow.
+Link is: `https://github.com/BhumiGopani/demo-automation/actions/runs/388623013`

 ## IDE setings for VSCode